Grandmaster (2012 film): Plot

-IG Chandrasekhar, is the head of the newly created Metro Crime Stopper Cell in Kochi.
+IG Chandrasekhar an honest, brilliant and straightforward IPS officer, is the head of the newly created Metro Crime Stopper Cell in Kochi.
+He is also a brilliant chessmaster who is really obsessed with the game and it has become his favorite hobby apart from his policing duty.
 Chandrasekhar arrests Jerome, a psychologically deviant man, and rescues three girls he had kidnapped, but his ex-wife Deepthi, who is a lawyer, manages to get Jerome sent to treatment in a psychiatric facility run by her friend Dr. Jacob, rather than a prison sentence.
 It turns out that the three girls had been insulting and harassing Jerome, which had led to his actions of kidnapping them in the first place.

 Chandrasekhar gets a congratulatory note from an anonymous man who calls himself as "Z," who challenges Chandrasekhar to figure out how he is going to bump off one target after the other.
 Chandrasekhar is forced to investigate a string of 3 murders: Alice, a coffee shop owner, Beena Thomson, a famous singer and Chandrika Narayanan, a leading businesswoman.
 These murders follow a mysterious alphabetical pattern and each victim also has a cross slit on their forehead.
 Around the same time, Chandrasekhar's school going daughter Dakshayani is preparing for a play under the lead of famous actor Mark Roshan.

 Chandrasekhar divorced Deepthi ten years earlier as he discovered that Deepthi was using information from him for a professional gain.
 Deepthi confesses to Chandrasekhar that the three recently murdered women were all involved in the murder of a rich NRI named Paul Mathew and made it a suicide.
 Chandrashekhar was the investigating officer in charge of Paul's murder when he was the SP at that time.
 Chandrasekhar realizes that Deepthi is the next target and comes with her to their daughter's play, where they meet a religious fanatic named Victor Rosetti who had been present in all three crime scenes, disguised as a salesman and has been followed Deepthi.
 The recurring theme of chess is obvious in the game between Chandrasekhar and the Z.